Grandma Got Run Over by a Reindeer: Reception

+In an interview, Shropshire said the song is "a beloved holiday favorite" but also acknowledged a great deal of negative feedback, noting that for the first several years, he expected the song to lose its popularity and be forgotten, only to be astonished when it returned in popularity year after year.
+The song's music video was in frequent rotation on MTV during the holiday season, and has been licensed for usage in Christmas cards and musical toys.
+Shropshire notes:"My royalties are four or five times what they were [20 years ago,] [...]
+A lot of younger people say it's not really Christmas until they hear it."

+In 2024, a woman in Watertown, New York was hit by a deer during the city's turkey trot, which drew references from online commenters to the song.

 Television

-The 2000 animated television special Grandma Got Run Over by a Reindeer portrays the events depicted in the song, though made for children; the cartoon is toned down a bit, so that Grandma survives.
+The 2000 animated television special Grandma Got Run Over by a Reindeer portrays the events depicted in the song, though made for children; the narrative is toned down so that Grandma survives.
 Moreover, Santa is actually innocent of the crime, which was instead masterminded by scheming relative Cousin Mel, who is mentioned briefly in the song but made into a gold-digging villainness in the special.
 Elmo Shropshire narrates the special and voices Grandpa.
 The special is a staple of Cartoon Network's holiday programming and airs every holiday season on AMC and The CW (The special originally aired on the WB Network every holiday season until the 2006 merger with UPN to form The CW, where it continues to air today).

 In the 2015 episode of the television show Scorpion, titled "Dam Breakthrough", three of the main characters sing part of this song, while inhaling helium.

 During Peter's imagined funeral in #JOLO (episode 14, of season 13, of Family Guy), three small monkeys lip sync Grandma Got Run Over by a Reindeer.

 In the second season of the NBC comedy series The Good Place, the song is played on repeat (along with "She Hates Me" by Puddle of Mudd) at a party in the Bad Place attended by demons.

-In episode 1550 of The Tonight Show Starring Jimmy Fallon, Jimmy tells a fictional story about the death of his grandmother, which is inspired by this song.
+In episode 1550 of The Tonight Show Starring Jimmy Fallon, Fallon tells a fictional story about the death of his grandmother, which is inspired by this song.